kosmonautdnb/WatcomGL/README.md

 WatcomC library collection with e.g. dear ImGui: https://github.com/kosmonautdnb/WatcomLibs

-File names are upper case which is DOS default.
+File names are upper case / DOS default.

 Main limiting factor by far seems to be memory bandwidth with cache but you need a fast machine.